Obviously each practitioner will have a slightly different way of working so this is a very general idea of what you can expect.

 After assessing your animal properly, the Skeletal Therapist will then begin to apply appropriate adjustments.
 These adjustments help to relieve pressure on the nerves, free-up muscle tension/spasm and enable re-alignment of the spine thereby reducing pain.
 This allows the body to function normally, to its optimum, so it is free to heal itself.

 After treatment the Skeletal Therapist will recommend that your animal is rested for a stated number of days.
-Horse owners will be advised not to ride for a recommended number of days, although alternative types of exercise may be optional.
+Horse owners will be advised not to ride for a recommended number of days, although alternative types of exercise may be suggested.
 There is usually no restriction on turnout time.